British Broadcasting Company: Test transmissions resume

-On 14 February 1922, which was two years after ceasing their original transmissions, the Marconi Company was issued a licence for experimental transmissions under the call sign 2MT.
-Peter Eckersley was given charge of providing both the broadcast entertainment and the engineering.
+On 14 February 1922, which was two years after ceasing their original transmissions, the Marconi Company was issued a licence for experimental transmissions under the call sign 2MT on a wavelength of 700 meters.
+Chief engineer Peter Eckersley, who later pushed for the development of longwave radio, was given charge of providing both the broadcast entertainment and the engineering.
 The station operated out of a hut in a field at Writtle near Chelmsford.

 On 11 May 1922, the Marconi Company was issued another licence for experimental broadcasts from a station identified as 2LO which was located at Marconi House in the Strand, London.
-The programme consisted of a boxing commentary of the fight between Kid Lewis and Georges Carpentier.
+The programme consisted of a boxing commentary by W. Southey of the fight between Kid Lewis and Georges Carpentier.
 Further tests were also advertised as demonstrations of "Wireless Telegraphy and Telephony" which were "subject to permission from the Postmaster General".
 These demonstrations were performed by the "Demonstration Department (of) Marconi's London Wireless Station 2LO".

-On 16 May 1922, the Metropolitan Vickers Company Ltd. ("Metrovick") commenced test broadcasting from its own station in Manchester, identified as 2ZY.
+On 16 May 1922, the Metropolitan Vickers Company Ltd. ("Metrovick") with links to Westinghouse in the USA commenced test broadcasting from its own station in Manchester, call sign 2ZY.

-A committee is appointed
+The decision to create the BBC

+Pressure was building from manufacturers and enthusiasts for regular scheduled radio broadcasting in Britain but the form in which it would take was highly contended.